-- 1. Motor vehicle parking lanes are required and must be 8 wide minimum and 22 feet long maximum for perpendicular parking; and 9 feet wide and 18 feet long for diagonal parking. - D. Diagonal on-street parking must be 45° angle parking and may be head-in or reverse-angle parking. - E. Bike Lanes.
+- Motor vehicle parking lanes are required and must be 8 wide minimum and 22 feet long maximum for perpendicular parking; and 9 feet wide and 18 feet long for diagonal parking. - 2.
+Diagonal on-street parking must be 45° angle parking and may be head-in or reverse-angle parking. - D. Bike Lanes.
 Bike lanes shall have a width minimum with of 5 feet.
-Bike lanes shall comply with the latest best practices guidance by MassDOT (2015 Separate Bike Lane Planning & Design Guide at time of bylaw adoption) or the National Association of City Transportation Officials (NACTO). - F. Sidewalks.
-Sidewalks must include the Public Frontage Zone, Throughway (mainwalkway) and Furnishing Zone and may include a Public Frontage Zone asillustrated in Figure 1 below describes the Public Frontage Zone, Through Zone, and Furnishing/Utility Zone.
+Bike lanes shall comply with the latest best practices guidance by MassDOT (2015 Separate Bike Lane Planning & Design Guide at time of bylaw adoption) or the National Association of City Transportation Officials (NACTO). - E. Sidewalks.
+Figure 1 below describes the Public Frontage Zone, Through Zone, and Furnishing/Utility Zone.